bewuethr/bewuethr.github.io/2014-12-25-installing-fltk-133-under-visual-studio.md

 ## Getting FLTK with headers from Stroustrup's book to run

-A lot of people struggling with FLTK are using it in the first place because they're working through Bjarne Stroustrup's book "[Programming – Principles and Practice Using C++][ppp]", which uses FLTK in its Chapters 12 to 16 for GUI examples.
+A lot of people struggling with FLTK are using it in the first place because they're working through Bjarne Stroustrup's book "[Programming---Principles and Practice Using C++][ppp]", which uses FLTK in its Chapters 12 to 16 for GUI examples.
 Stroustrup provides a small interface library to be used in all the exercises.
 Here is how to set up a project using this interface library!